 - 2 oz pk each of Sculpey Deep Red Pearl / Pearl / Silver or Gray

 - X-ACTO knife or razor (you can use the scissors in a pinch but these work better for cutting the slots)

 Harry Potter Valentine Box: Monster Book Of Monsters

-Of course, you’ll need to start with some fake fur.
+You’ll need to start with fake fur.
 I bought mine at a local fabric shop.
-I wasn’t sure how much we’d need but 1/2 yard was more than enough.
-In fact, I have enough left over to make Chewbacca (coming soon!).
+I wasn’t sure how much we’d need but 1/2 yard turned out to be more than enough.
+In fact, I even had enough left over to make a Chewbacca valentine box.
 Be sure to check to see if you can print out a coupon before you go (or upload one to your phone).
 I got this at Joanne’s and used a coupon that gave me 50% off.